oetiker/znapzend/README.md

 e)

 ZnapZend is a ZFS centric backup tool.
-It relies on snapshot, send and receive todo its work.
-It has the built-in ability to manage both local snapshots as well as remote copies by thining them out as time progresses.
+It relies on snapshot, send and receive to do its work.
+It has the built-in ability to manage both local snapshots as well as remote copies by thinning them out as time progresses.

 The ZnapZend configuration is stored as properties in the ZFS filesystem itself.